PULSAR2105/Boids_Bug/README.md

 # Boids-Bug
-An innovative game with boids.
+A simple game with a nice concept.

+# Play
+The compiler version is available in the build folder.